AniaKB/FCC-RPG/README.md

 # FCC-RPG
 <p>
-  A role playing game as the first exercise for the Free Code Camp JS structures and algorithms cert
+  A role playing game from the Free Code Camp JS structures and algorithms curriculum.
 </p>